Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

+If you need fast cash and don’t have the time or the credentials to take out a loan, then a credit card cash advance may be an option.
+That said, this is a relatively expensive way to borrow money.
 When it comes to using your credit card like a personal loan, comparing the pros and cons is key.
-Credit card cash advances can lead to unmanageable credit card debt and can negatively affect your credit scores if not handled responsibly.
+Credit card cash advances can lead to unmanageable credit card debt and can negatively affect your credit score if not handled responsibly.

 Here are the facts you should know before you decide to take a cash advance on your credit card.